thiervoj/cartapus/README.md

 const cartapus = new Cartapus()
 ```

-Now, add `data-cartapus` attribute to any element you want to observe :
+Now, add `data-cartapus` attribute to any element you need to observe :

 ```html
 <div class="box" data-cartapus></div>